HOKA Speedgoat 5 Review | Great Technical Trail Shoe

 Other Model Options

-The Speedgoat series comes in a mid-rise boot version, an EVO version, and a GoreTex version.
+The Speedgoat 5 series also comes in a mid-rise boot version, an EVO version, and a GoreTex version.

-HOKA updated the midsole foam for the Speedgoat 5s, but since these are the first HOKA shoes I’ve worn, I can’t compare them.
+HOKA updated the midsole foam for the Speedgoat 5.
 This foam is lighter and “more responsive” than previous iterations.
 This means you lose less energy with each step.
 Hikers who have had issues with overuse on joints and experiencing foot pain will appreciate the extra protection and cushioning.

 You won’t be sliding around in these shoes, but you also won’t feel constricted.
 I’ve worn Altra shoes for the past four years, and this was my first pair without the ultra-wide toe box.
 I was worried my feet would feel constricted, but they just felt secure.
 The tongue sits snug and has cutouts to avoid rubbing.
-The wider toe box of this edition offered some extra foot space during long days.
+The wider toe box of this edition offered some extra foot space during long days and was very comfy.

 Quick-Dry and Breathable: